Is Hosting Airbnb Worth It In 2024? Insights From Real Airbnb Hosts

 1. Christina Dennis

 Christina Dennis, founder of “The DIY Mommy,” launched a renovated lake house project in Canada.
-In the six months since she started renting it as a short-term accommodation, she faced various challenges and learned a lot.
-The house required more investment than anticipated, both in renovation costs (approximately 50,000 CAD) and in furnishing it with every amenity a guest might look for—from essential appliances to small details like coffee pods and dog treats.
+She encountered several challenges within six months of renting it out as a short-term accommodation.
+The house required more investment than anticipated.
+Renovation and furnishings costed her approximately CA$50,000.
+She wanted to have every amenity an Airbnb guest might look for.
+This includes everything from having essential appliances to small details like coffee pods and dog treats.

-Christina also emphasized the significance of choosing durable finishes; she commended her choice of luxury vinyl plank flooring but regretted not extending it to the bathroom and installing a white sink in the kitchen.
-To ensure guest satisfaction, she invested in communication tools like guidebooks and instruction signs while providing prompt responses to queries.
+According to Christina, choosing durable finishes is a must.
+She commended her choice of luxury vinyl plank flooring.
+However, she regretted not extending it to the bathroom and installing a white sink in the kitchen.
+To ensure guest satisfaction, she invested in communication tools like guidebooks and instruction signs.
+She also provided prompt responses to customer queries.

 Christina Dennis's Verdict: